-Narayan Research Group focuses on synthesis and processing of advanced nanostructured materials with emphasis on pulsed laser deposition and Laser-MBE, laser annealing and transient thermal processing, thin film epitaxy across the misfit scale, defects and interfaces, atomic and nanoscale materials characterization with emphasis on high-resolution TEM/STEM-Z, structure-property correlations, modeling and solid state devices.
-His discoveries include Q-carbon and Q-BN and direct conversion of carbon into diamond and h-BN into c-BN, polyamorphism and high-temperature superconductivity in B-doped Q-carbon, domain matching epitaxy and new paradigms for epitaxy across the misfit scale, and novel self-assembled magnetic materials, leading to nanomagnetics, spintronics, nanostructured light-emitting diodes (Nano-Pocket LEDs), and smart integrated sensors on a computer chip Si(100.
+Narayan Research Group focuses on synthesis and processing of advanced nanostructured materials with emphasis on pulsed laser deposition and Laser-MBE, laser annealing and transient thermal processing, domain matching epitaxy for thin film epitaxy across the misfit scale, defects and interfaces, atomic and nanoscale materials characterization with emphasis on high-resolution TEM/STEM-Z, structure-property correlations, modeling and solid state devices.
+His recent discoveries include Q-carbon and Q-BN and direct conversion of carbon into diamond and h-BN into c-BN, polyamorphism and record high-temperature superconductivity in B-doped Q-carbon, domain matching epitaxy and new paradigms for epitaxy across the misfit scale, and novel self-assembled magnetic materials, leading to nanomagnetics, spintronics, nanostructured light-emitting diodes (Nano-Pocket LEDs), and smart integrated sensors on a computer chip Si(100.
 Narayan’s research has been duly recognized by the American Institute of Physics (AIP) for the Nobel Prize in Physics on Blue Light Emitting Diodes (LEDs) made from Gallium Nitrides (III-nitrides) based materials.
 The AIP has singled out Narayan’s highly cited paper (J. Appl.
 Phys.
 87, 965 (2000) with over fourteen hundred citations) on the development of GaN-based materials used in the Nobel Laureates’ work.
 In fact, all high-efficiency GaN-based LEDs are manufactured today by Narayan’s invention of quantum nanostructuring or Nano-Pocket LEDs.
 Narayan also pioneered the concept of solute trapping in semiconductors by his discoveries of laser annealing in the late seventies and the formation of supersaturated semiconductor alloys for which he received 1981 US-DOE Award and 1983 IR-100 on Supersaturated Semiconductor Alloys that form the backbone of modern Integrated Circuits (Science 204, 461(1979); Science 252,416(1991)).
 Narayan received the 2011 Acta Materialia Gold Medal for these pioneering contributions and his leadership in materials science worldwide.
 The concept of solute trapping, which was introduced by John Cahn in the early seventies, resulted in the 2011 Kyoto Prize for Cahn and the 2011 Nobel Prize for Dan Shechtman for his work on quasicrystals which formed due to Mn solute trapping in aluminum-manganese alloys.

-Narayan’s recent research focuses on a new frontier in materials science related to Q-carbon and diamond-related materials with unprecedented mechanical (harder than diamond), electrical (NV nanodiamond quantum computing and record BCS superconductivity), optical (highest field emission), and magnetic (robust room-temperature ferromagnetism in Q-carbon) properties(ACS Nano 11, 11915 (2017)).
+Narayan’s recent research focuses on a new frontier in materials science related to Q-carbon and diamond-related materials with unprecedented mechanical (harder than diamond), electrical (NV nanodiamond quantum computing and record near room-temperature BCS superconductivity), optical (highest field emission), and magnetic (robust room-temperature ferromagnetism in Q-carbon) properties(ACS Nano 11, 11915 (2017)).
 This research is funded by NSF, ARO, DARPA, Kopin and NOV Company.